- Place where the work was made

 - Not on display

-Ngupulya Pumani is a senior Pitjantjatjara artist from Mimili in the Southern Desert region.
-She is part of a renowned artistic family, with her mother, Milatjari Pumani, and her sister, Betty Kuntiwa Pumani both recognised painters.
-Ngupulya Pumani began painting in 2009 and works through the Mimili Maku Arts Centre.
-Pumani is recognised for her commitment to Pitjantjatjara law and culture and her works are imbued with the cultural knowledge and artistic skill that come from a lifetime of learning.
+Kunmanara (Ngupulya) Pumani was a senior Pitjantjatjara artist from Mimili in the Southern Desert region.
+She was part of a renowned artistic family, with her mother, Kunmanara (Milatjari) Pumani, and her sister, Betty Kuntiwa Pumani both recognised painters.
+Kumanara Pumani began painting in 2009 and worked through the Mimili Maku Arts Centre.
+Pumani was recognised for her commitment to Pitjantjatjara law and culture and her works are imbued with the cultural knowledge and artistic skill that come from a lifetime of learning.